DannyBen/docspec/README.md

 ```

-Finally, examples marked with a `shell` code fence will be executed by the
+Examples marked with a `shell` code fence will be executed by the
 shell, and not by ruby:

 ```shell